jimix/CDTDatastore/doc/coredata.md

         },

         // Apple has a type called NSDecimal, we discourage its use
-        // since it is not portable, but we allow it incase the
+        // since it is not portable, but we allow it in case the
         // application does not care.
         // The image is a base64 encoding of the structure binary "metaDataForNSDecimal": {